sannyahussain/DevOps-Automation/README.md

 # DevOps Automation Scripts

-This repository contains a collection of DevOps automation scripts and configurations to streamline various tasks including:
+This repository contains a collection of DevOps automation scripts and configurations to streamline daily tasks and some server configuration including:

 - **Database Backup & Restoration**: Scripts for automating database backups and restores.
 - **CI/CD Pipelines**: Configuration for continuous integration and deployment,using GitHub Actions.